Stable Fly Identification

 Are Stable Flies Dangerous?

 Besides being a nuisance, stable flies can cause damage from their blood-sucking abilities.
 Mass attacks can cause livestock to lose blood and limit their milk production.
-In serious cases, the animals can become susceptible to disease as well as tissue or hide damage.
+In serious cases, the animals can become susceptible to disease as well as tissue or hide the damage.
 In infestations, stable flies can cause severe stress to animals that consequently reduces their vitality.
 Bites on humans do not appear to become irritated and bites rarely cause allergic reactions.

 Stable Fly Management